 Whether it is being on the scene of an accident or witnessing a health-related emergency, most people will be involved in a crisis situation at some point in their lives.
 Are you prepared to help?
 Do you have the skills to respond quickly?

-Developed by medical experts, DAN’s courses are easy to understand and designed to provide you with the skills and confidence you need to respond in emergency situations.
+Developed by medical experts, Divers Alert Network (DAN) courses are easy to understand and designed to provide you with the skills and confidence you need to respond in emergency situations.
 DAN first aid courses prepare divers to manage injuries related to scuba diving.
 All courses meet the 2010 ILCOR and AHA CPR guidelines.
 The training can also extend to other environments.
 Isn’t it worth a few hours one evening or weekend to learn the skills that could save a life?

 Ever wonder what to do with that big green suitcase?
 How would you help your buddy if they needed oxygen?
 As a recreational diver, you can receive training to provide vital first aid that can make a difference to a scuba diver with decompression illness.
 The DAN Oxygen Provider Course provides entry-level training in the recognition and management of possible diving-related injuries using emergency oxygen first aid.
 This is the basic DAN O2 course that everyone talks about.

 Thankfully, serious hazardous marine life injuries are rare, but most divers experience minor discomfort from unintentional encounters with jellyfish, fire coral,and other marine critters.
 You'll learn how to minimize (or avoid) these injuries and reduce diver discomfort and pain.
 Learn how to handle injuries from not only Pacific NW critters, but ones found around the world.

 Learn how to conduct a neurological assessment on a potentially injured diver in this course.
 The information gained in this assessment can help convince a diver of the need for oxygen first aid, and help a dive physician determine the proper treatment.
 This course should be on every diver's MUST TAKE course list.